intellead/intellead-normalization/DOCUMENTATION.md

 # Welcome to Intellead Normalization documentation!

-Intellead Data aims to be an easy way to store and retrieval data of leads for Intellead project.
+Intellead Data aims to be an easy way to normalize data for Intellead project.

 ## Contents
   * Introduction
+  * Instalation
     * Config vars
-  * Instalation
     * Get a copy
   * Configuration and use cases
     * JavaScript call example